fionaleungg/number-guessing-game/README.md

-# chat-bot
+# number-guessing-game
-chat bot in python
+guessing game in python